 Like peaches, nectarines do not ripen on their own after harvest and should be picked when ripe (though fruit for processing can be less mature).

 Color (from green to yellow skin) and firmness (a very slight give to the touch) are external indicators of ripeness.
 Most trees require multiple harvests; a gentle twist should dislodge fruit, without undue pressure as nectarines are highly susceptible to bruising.

 A number of pests are attracted to both peaches and nectarines, though the latter may be more susceptible lacking the fuzz on peaches that is supposed to protect fruit from some pests.

-Excess moisture from rain or dew can lead to favorable conditions for a host of viruses and diseases.
-Among the more common affecting nectarines and peaches are bacterial spot, botrytis, brown rot, coryneum blight, crown gall, grey mold, leaf curl, mosaic, powdery mildew, Rhizopus rot, rust, scab, sunburn, twig blight, and wood decay.
+Excess moisture from rain or dew can lead to favorable conditions for viruses and diseases.
+Among the more common are bacterial spot, botrytis, brown rot, coryneum blight, crown gall, grey mold, leaf curl, mosaic, powdery mildew, Rhizopus rot, rust, scab, sunburn, twig blight, and wood decay.

-References: PennState Extension, University of California Agriculture & Natural Resources, University of Georgia, USDA, Washington State University Extension.
+References: PennState Extension, UC Davis Postharvest Technology Center, University of California Agriculture & Natural Resources, University of Florida/IFAS Extension, University of Georgia, USDA, Washington State University Extension.

 GRADES & GOOD ARRIVAL